-COVID-19In March 2020, a worldwide pandemic caused by the coronavirus, COVID-19 dramatically changed the course of legislative affairs.
+In March 2020, a worldwide pandemic caused by the coronavirus, COVID-19 dramatically changed the course of legislative affairs.
 Such changes included altering completely the legislative schedules, and creating extremely short deadlines for the public, including the County of Napa, to engage with the legislature on measures moving through the legislative process.
-Given this unprecedented time, the County of Napa, in addition to the platform policies, and aforementioned principles and goals, will also seek to support or oppose legislation and policies outside of this platform that directly impact the County of Napa through its Legislative Subcommittee, with approval by the CEO and County Counsel, and only when there is no opportunity for the Board of Supervisors to take action because of COVID-19.
+Given this unprecedented time, the County of Napa, in addition to the platform policies, and aforementioned principles and goals, will also seek to support or oppose legislative Subcommittee, with approval by the CEO and County Counsel, and only when there is no opportunity for the Board of Supervisors to take action because of COVID-19.